RSA cryptosystem: Integer factorization and the RSA problem

 The first RSA-512 factorization in 1999 used hundreds of computers and required the equivalent of 8,400 MIPS years, over an elapsed time of about seven months.
 By 2009, Benjamin Moody could factor an 512-bit RSA key in 73 days using only public software (GGNFS) and his desktop computer (a dual-core Athlon64 with a 1,900 MHz CPU).
 Just less than 5 gigabytes of disk storage was required and about 2.5 gigabytes of RAM for the sieving process.

 Rivest, Shamir, and Adleman noted that Miller has shown that – assuming the truth of the extended Riemann hypothesis – finding d from n and e is as hard as factoring n into p and q (up to a polynomial time difference).
 However, Rivest, Shamir, and Adleman noted, in section IX/D of their paper, that they had not found a proof that inverting RSA is as hard as factoring.

 As of 2020, the largest publicly known factored RSA number had 829 bits (250 decimal digits, RSA-250).
 Its factorization, by a state-of-the-art distributed implementation, took about 2,700 CPU-years.
 In practice, RSA keys are typically 1024 to 4096 bits long.
 In 2003, RSA Security estimated that 1024-bit keys were likely to become crackable by 2010.
 As of 2020, it is not known whether such keys can be cracked, but minimum recommendations have moved to at least 2048 bits.
 It is generally presumed that RSA is secure if n is sufficiently large, outside of quantum computing.

-If n is 300 bits or shorter, it can be factored in a few hours in a personal computer, using software already freely available.
+If n is 300 bits or shorter, it can be factored in a few hours on a personal computer, using software already freely available.
 Keys of 512 bits have been shown to be practically breakable in 1999, when RSA-155 was factored by using several hundred computers, and these are now factored in a few weeks using common hardware.
 Exploits using 512-bit code-signing certificates that may have been factored were reported in 2011.
 A theoretical hardware device named TWIRL, described by Shamir and Tromer in 2003, called into question the security of 1024-bit keys.

 In 1994, Peter Shor showed that a quantum computer – if one could ever be practically created for the purpose – would be able to factor in polynomial time, breaking RSA; see Shor's algorithm.